 Great Plains Regional Medical Center embarked on a mission to transform local health care in the summer of 2012 with a vision to become a regional health care destination that exceeds expectations for patient care, quality, efficiency and technology.

-efficiency and technology.
+New equipment and technology.

-The $100 million transformation will be funded through the issuance of revenue bonds, hospital savings and a great deal of support from Great Plains Health Care Foundation, physicians, employees and the community.
+The $100 million transformation was funded through the issuance of revenue bonds, hospital savings and a great deal of support from Great Plains Health Care Foundation, physicians, employees and the community.

 Careful attention has been paid to ensuring that all services continue during construction and that the new hospital entrance is clearly marked and accessible.

-|November 2012||65 employees relocate to downtown North Platte (214 E. 5th), making room for construction.
+Nov.
+Sixty-five employees temporarily relocated to downtown North Platte (215 E. 5th), making room for construction.
 See press release.

-|January 2013||The temporary main entrance opens on the southeast side of the building.
+Jan.
+The temporary main entrance opened on the south side of the building.

-|June 2013||Patient tower steel work begins with a "Sink the Steel" dedication ceremony.
+June Patient tower steel work began with a "Sign the Steel" dedication ceremony.